We can all help science!

 It's important for scientists to record the changing numbers of animals, as well as where they seem to be living.
-It's a very big job but you can help by giving them a hand!
+It's a very big job, but you can help.

-There are so many kinds of wildlife that you can count, ranging from birds and bugs to butterflies, and so many organisations that need your help with their surveys.
+There are so many kinds of wildlife that you can count, ranging from birds to bugs and butterflies, and so many organisations that need your help with their surveys.

 We've listed a few here to get you started, including the RSPB's own Big Garden Birdwatch.
 Time to get counting!

-Did you know in the 2016 Big Garden Birdwatch, people like you counted a whopping 8,262,662 birds!
-The humble house sparrow was the most common, with around four appearing in each garden.
+Did you know: in the 2020 Big Garden Birdwatch, people like you counted a whopping 7,833,350 birds!
+The humble house sparrow was the most common, although the numbers of these decreased by 53% between 1979 and 2020.

 What you will need

-Wildlife surveys are fairly easy and often require little more than sharp eyes and some patience.
-But here are a few other things that may come in handy:
+Wildlife surveys are fairly easy and are a great way to develop your patience as well as your observation and identification skills.
+Here are a few things that may come in handy:

 - Magnifying glass and/or binoculars